datacarpentry/cloud-genomics/episodes/02-logging-onto-cloud.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Log onto to a running instance
+- Log on to a running instance
 - Log off from a running instance

 ::::::::::::::::::::::::::::::::::::::::::::::::::